tarlen5/coursera_ml/README.md

   * A number of additional features were implemented as well, including randomizing the initial weights and checking the gradient
   * Files completed (octave/matlab only):
    * ex4/: `sigmoidGradient.m`, `randInitializeWeights.m`, `nnCostFunction.m` (bulk of work here)
-* TO DO: (To extend this assigment and implement in python) Implement the neural network training and predictions, using `Pylearn2` or similar.
+* TO DO: (To extend this assignment and implement in python) Perform neural network training and predictions, using `Pylearn2` or similar.

 ### Unit 10: *Project 5-Bias/Variance Studies with Regularized Linear Regression*
 * Regularized linear regression to predict amount of water flowing into/out of a dam using change in water level in a reservoir.